emiruz/1brc/README.md

 uses custom SIMD instructions and completes in 0.15s: unbelievable.

-Writing some vaguely performant code turns out to be harder than it may seem because the little things add up when you do them a billion times, and it turns out that most of us are ignorant of the little things.
+Writing performant code turns out to be harder than it may seem because the little things add up when you do them a billion times.

-# This repository
+# Experiments

-Note: all the timings are single threaded and executed on my puny laptop: i7-1165G7 @ 2.80GHz, 16G RAM + SSD.
+Note: all the timings are single threaded and executed on my puny laptop: XPS13, i7-1165G7 @ 2.80GHz, 16G RAM
++ SSD impeded by full disk encryption.
 The `measurements.txt` file is about 15.5Gb: it does not fit into RAM.
-Finally, my SSD is slow:
+Disk recall is relatively slow:
 ```
 time cat measurements.txt > /dev/null